sloanluke/SAS4-Ticket-Reset-Batch-Script/README.md

 3. You must also do the same for except for the current version game files (line 51) you should have stored somewhere besides the \steamapps game directory

-Once the setup is done, you must run this script as administrator in order to change the date through cmd, everything else will work fine through normal cmd.
+Once the setup is done, you must run this script (downgrade.bat) as administrator in order to change the date through cmd, everything else will work fine through normal cmd.
 You will need to manually change the date yourself if you choose to run through regular cmd.

 Once you run the script, it will tell you where to go in order to properly reset your tickets
 1. Click "Play" on the opening menu